htjb/blog-website/posts/20251021_makingThisWebsite.md

 One thing I would really like to add to the website is a way for people to subscribe and get updates every time a new post is added.
 Something like RSS might work here, but I need to explore options really!

-I'm also keen to explore frameworks like Reach.js and see if they can help improve the design and user experience.
+I'm also keen to explore frameworks like React and see if they can help improve the design and user experience.

 It would be fun to add a feature where users can change the highlight colour as well.
 I think this can be done with CSS variables, but I need to play with it a bit.